JaD33Z/stock-alert-textmessage/README.md

 The text message you recieve includes and compares differences between info regarding closing price, percentages in rise/drop in the companies you choose and the links to the recent news articles involving those companies.

-You will need an alphavantage api key for the stock data access and an news api key for the related articles.
+You will need an alphavantage api key for the stock data access and a news api key for the related articles.

 Use https://www.alphavantage.co/ api to access data feeds of companies and their stock market info.
 In Alpha Vantage, many of the top technical indicators used by professional traders can be accessed with a basic structure.